-If you’re medication still doesn’t seem to help your AFib, your doctor may suggest you adjust your medications.
+If your medication still doesn’t seem to help your AFib, your doctor may suggest you adjust your medications.
 If so, you’ll need to follow directions on changing the drugs, and then see if symptoms get better.
 If they don’t, you’ll need to look at other treatment options to manage your condition.

 You Might Need a Procedure

 When medications aren’t enough, there are other treatment options that can help your heart restore a normal rhythm.
 Your doctor might suggest: